PayPal could heat up mobile payments race if McDonald's test pays off

 PayPal is racing against start-up Square Inc and other technology companies to become the mobile payments service of choice as consumers increasingly use smart phones to make purchases in shops, restaurants and other retail locations.

-PayPal, owned by eBay Inc, has signed up more than 15 retailers, including Home Depot and Office Depot, to accept PayPal payments in their stores.
+PayPal, owned by eBay Inc, has signed up more than 15 retailers, including Home Depot and Office Depot , to accept PayPal payments in their stores.
+[ID: nL1E8GOGS5]

 But landing a partner the size of McDonald‘s, with over 30,000 restaurants, would be a big win, according to analysts.